-Confused about the myriad of AWS Data Storage Options?
-In this post we take a look at the whole range of AWS Storage services, and the different types of storage available.
-By the end of the article you should know your EBS from your EFS and know which AWS storage services are right for your particular use case.
-But before we dive into AWS cloud storage options, let’s first take a look at the different types of storage in general, so we can relate AWS services back to industry standard terms.
+Confused about the myriad of AWS data storage options?
+In this post, we take a look at the whole range of Amazon storage services, as well as the different types of storage available.
+By the end of the article, you should know your EBS from your EFS and be better equipped to choose the right storage services for your specific needs.

 Different Types of AWS Storage